carissalow/rapids/docs/setup/installation.md

             sudo add-apt-repository 'deb https://cloud.r-project.org/bin/linux/ubuntu focal-cran40/'
             ```

-    5. Install R 4.2.
-If you have other instances of R, we recommend uninstalling them.
-Note you may need to include the `-y --allow-downgrades` flags in order to install this R version; please use with caution
+    5. Install R 4.2.3.
+If you have other R versions, we recommend uninstalling them to avoid conflicts.
+Some package managers block older versions if a newer one is installed.
+If needed, use `-y --allow-downgrades`, but be cautious—this may overwrite dependencies and affect other projects.

         ``` bash
         sudo apt update